meggl23/multi_agent_language/README.md

 - in cell 3, set student_evaluate=True (and set save_rates=True if the solving rates should be saved)
 - in cell 2, set qmat_read_code="training4x4" if you are interested in training matrices and set qmat_read_code="test4x4" if you are interested in test messages
 - execute the first 18 cells
-- in cell 19, also replace "test_language" with your language name (NOT including the tag!) and set  language_nr_evaluation to the number of languages you trained with identical parameters and names, but different seeds
+- in cell 19, set language_codes=[your_language_name] (NOT including tags like "_language0"!) and set language_nr_evaluation to the number of languages you trained with identical parameters and names, but different seeds
 - execute cell 19
 - afterwards, set student_evaluate=False again